michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0044.md

 ### Definition
 - n: active support of an idea or cause etc.; especially the act of pleading or arguing for something
 ### Family
+- advocacy: advocacies+
-advocacy: advocacies+;advocate: advocacy, advocated, advocates, advocating, advocator
+- advocate: advocacy, advocated, advocates, advocating, advocator
 ### Examples
 - Mr. Petraeus and retired astronaut Mark Kelly teamed up this year to launch the gun control advocacy group Veterans Coalition for Common Sense.
 - In the Philippines, he worked in research, advocacy and policy legislation, which led to the development of sustainable organic agriculture to feed the poor.